numbbo/cobi-problem-generator/README.md

 # COBI Problem Generator

-This repository contains a problem generator of COBI (COnstrained Bi-objective optimization) problems that can be used for benchmarking optimization algorithms.
+This repository contains a problem generator of COBI (COnstrained BI-objective optimization) problems that can be used for benchmarking optimization algorithms.
 The problems can have:
 - Any number of real-valued variables
 - Two multipeak objective functions to be minimized